| PC Hardware for Mascot ServerAny recent, high specification PC containing either Intel or AMD processor(s) should make a

 specifically tested.

+The main factor affecting Mascot performance is processor clock speed.
 It is not possible to compare processor speeds directly for different architectures.

 For example, a system with a 1.8GHz AMD Opteron will run a Mascot search